Sri Vaishnavism: Characteristics

-The Vadakalai are followers of Ramanuja and Vedanta Desika, who founded the Vadakalai sampradaya based on the Sanskritic tradition.
+The Vadakalai are followers of Ramanuja and Vedanta Desika, who is the most important acharya of the Vadakalai sampradaya that foregrounds the recitation of Sanskrit Vedas.
 They lay more emphasis on the role of Lakshmi i.e. Sri, and uphold Sanskrit Vedas as the ultimate "Pramanam" or authority, although Ubhaya Vedanta is used to infer from and establish the doctrine of Vishishtadvaita.
 The Vadakalai infer that all of the Alvars compositions are derived from the Vedas, and believe that the latter is the ultimate source to reference and defend the doctrine.
-The Vadakalai lay emphasis on Vedic norms as established by Brahmanical tradition.
+The Vadakalai lay emphasis on Vedic norms, while holding the Divya Prabandham in equal esteem.

-The Vadakalai ardently follow the Sanskrit Vedas, and the set of rules prescribed by the Manusmriti and Dharma Shastras.
-The sect is based on the Sankritic tradition, and the set of rules prescribed by the Manusmriti and other Dharma Shastras.
+The Vadakalai follow the Sanskrit Vedas, and the set of rules prescribed by the Manusmriti and Dharma Shastras.
 In Sanskrit the Vadakalai are referred to as Uttara Kalārya.

 Traditionally, the Vadakalai believe in practising Karma yoga, Jnana yoga and Bhakti yoga, along with Prapatti, as means to attain salvation.
 Also, they consider Prapatti as an act of winning grace.

-The tilak (Urdhva Pundra) mark of the Vadakalai men is a symbolic representation of Vishnu's right foot.
+The tilaka (urdhva pundra) mark of the Vadakalai men is a symbolic representation of Vishnu's right foot.
 Since Vishnu's right foot is believed to be the origin of the river Ganga, the Vadakalai contend that his right foot should be held in special veneration, and its sign impressed on the forehead.
-They also apply a central mark (sricharanam) to symbolise the goddess Lakshmi (Vishnu's wife), along with the thiruman (urdhva pundra).
+They also apply a central mark (sricharanam) to symbolise the goddess Lakshmi (Vishnu's wife), along with the tiruman (urdhva pundra).
 The Urdhva Pundra that is vertical and faces upwards denotes that it helps one in reaching Vaikuntha (the spiritual abode of Vishnu), and is also considered to be a warder of evil.
 Vadakalai women apply a red central mark along with namam only, symbolising Lakshmi seated on a lotus on their foreheads.